ccns/ccns-token-pay-server/README.md

 #### balance

-Returns version information of all related app.
+Returns the balance of specific address (must be in the Parity wallet list).

 `GET` api/balance